ktgmail/IT1150-Spring19/Labs/Lab1/readme.md

 ### Part 2 Hands-On:
 1. Open your cloned repository in Visual Studio Code and traverse to the "Lab1" Files.
 Take a screen shot of your success and name the file "Lab1Part2No1" Upload your screen shot to the Lab1 directory

 2. Pick a theme for your site.
 Find at least one image and one external site that you would like to include.
-Upload the image to your repository (locally and then "push" or in GitHub)
+Upload the image to your repository (locally and then "push" it to GitHub / conversly "pull" changes on GitHub to your local repo)

 3. Using the semantic elements: header, main and footer edit the included .html file to create your web page.
 Be sure to include the folowing tags in your page:
    1. h1/6, p, line break